jailbird11/iRec_LA/README.md

 # i-Recommend
-Mining Association rules in student curriculum and Recommending courses to the students based on their interests.
+Mining Association rules in student curriculum and Recommending courses to the students based on their interests.An intuitive explainable recommendation based on the visualizations too.

 ## Project Architecture